modernmediagrp/spotify-recommendation-system/README.md

 ![all_songs](./images/scatter_tl.jpg)

 Recommendations are made by testing 8 different modeling algorithms and functions, all similarity and distance-based.
-Cosine similarity and K-Nearest Neighbors yield the most consistent results while the sigmoid kernel provided some valid recommendations with a bit of variety.
+Cosine similarity and K-Nearest Neighbors yield the most consistent results while the sigmoid kernel provides some valid recommendations with a bit of variety.
 The remaining 5 kernel functions (x², linear, polynomial, etc.) do not produce many varying recommendations from those of cosine similarity of sigmoid kernel so they aren't used in the final model function.

 ![models](./images/models.png)